A Workforce in Transition Prepares to Meet a Host of Challenges

 Outlook on Pay Transparency and Pay Equity

-Despite modest gains in recent decades, the gender pay gap remains a persistent issue — sitting at approximately 16 percent in the U.S.,3 13 percent in the European Union (EU)4 and 14 percent in the UK.5 Those gaps tend to be even larger for women with children.
+Despite modest gains in recent decades, the gender pay gap remains a persistent issue — sitting at approximately 16 percent in the U.S.,5 13 percent in both the European Union (EU)6 and in the UK.7 Those numbers are the same as in 2023, and tend to be even larger for women with children.
 While progress has been made, it’s not nearly fast enough.
-Even a modest cumulative gap can create massive inequality into retirement.
+Even a modest cumulative gap can create massive inequality in retirement.

 Pay transparency and equity are about more than compliance with new regulations and laws across the globe — they get to the heart of the culture and fabric of an organization.
 Addressing these topics is also about accountability on several fronts.
-For example, are companies living up to their diversity, equity, inclusion and belonging (DEIB) commitments by paying their employees equitably?
+For example, are companies living up to their stated values by paying their employees equitably?

 The emerging regulatory frameworks around pay transparency — namely the EU Directive on Pay Transparency and the patchwork of U.S. state laws — are a first step toward reducing, if not eliminating, the gender pay gap.
 Public sentiment supports that goal, as do most employers.